house-of-abbey/GarminHomeAssistant/README.md

 ## Known Issues

-1. On some (old) devices (e.g. Vivoactive 3, Fexix 5s & Edge 520+), the menu does not update correctly to reflect changes in state effected by an external Home Assistant control.
+1. On some (old) devices (e.g. Vivoactive 3, Fenix 5s & Edge 520+), the menu does not update correctly to reflect changes in state effected by an external Home Assistant control.
 E.g. when the phone application changes the toggle status of a switch, the Garmin application does not reflect that change until the menu is touched or scrolled a little.
 This is a [known issue](https://forums.garmin.com/developer/connect-iq/i/bug-reports/menu2-doesn-t-allow-live-updates) already reported without a suggested software fix.
+2. The [battery level reporting function](BatteryReporting.md) requires the user to have administrator priviledges.
+We are unable to fix this at present.